 - Net Steaming Rate

 From and at 212°F is the most frequently used steaming rate term in brochures and product specifications.
 It is also known as the “equivalent rate” and refers to the definition of Boiler Horsepower (BHP) which states that one BHP is 34.5 lbs/hr at 0 psig and 212°F. It is a general term and should not be used to size a boiler for a specific application.

-Gross steaming rate is the rate at which a boiler (steam generator) produces steam at the outlet flange.
+Gross steaming rate is the rate at which an industrial steam boiler (industrial steam generator) produces steam at the outlet flange.
 This is based on application-specific feedwater conditions at the inlet flange and application-specific steam conditions.

 Typically, the gross steaming rate differs from the “from and at 212°F” steaming rate because both the feedwater inlet and the steam conditions are different than 212°F and 0 psig.

 For example, a typical application may have feedwater at 190°F and produce saturated steam at 100 psig (338°F).
 Since the inlet temperature is less than 212°F and the outlet temperature is greater than 212°F, the amount of heat needed to produce a pound of steam is greater than the amount needed to produce a pound of steam with inlet and outlet temperatures of 212°F. Therefore, the gross steaming rate is frequently less than the “from and at 212°F”.
 It may, however, actually be greater, if the feedwater receiver is a pressurized deaerator that heats the feedwater to a temperature above 212°F, for instance, 230°F.